find your perfect postgrad program

 Postgraduate degrees with global recognition, such as the hundreds offered by British institutions are challenging programs with flexible yet rigorous schedules which provide comprehensive knowledge of management accounting, investment, finance and financial accounting, with integrated application in today's business context.

-An MSc in Accounting and Finance, such as those offered by Bangor Business School London Centre, or an Accounting and Business Management MSc, like the one offered by the Brunel Business School, aims to provide students with the skills they need to secure a senior level position in accounting or financial services.
-Furthermore, an Accounting and Finance (CIMA) MA program like the one offered by the University of Central Lancashire allows you to develop the skills to improve your career opportunity, while also preparing you for the CIMA examination.
+An MSc in Accounting and Finance, such as those offered by Durham University or an Accounting and Business Management MSc, like the one offered by the Brunel Business School, aims to provide students with the skills they need to secure a senior level position in accounting or financial services.
+Furthermore, an Accounting and Finance (CIMA) MSc program like the one offered by Abertay University allows you to develop the skills to improve your career opportunity, while also preparing you for the CIMA examination.

-For those interested in working with NGOs, an MSc in Charity Accounting and Financial Management such as that offered by Cass Business School could provide specialist knowledge of charity taxation and privileges, with a comprehensive understanding of the particular accounting practices and financial management required.
-Alternatively, an MSc in International Accounting and Finance prepares students for the complexities of accounting practices of multinational companies, and broadens their perspective by touching on aspects of business strategy and consultancy.
+For those interested in working with NGOs, an MSc in Charity Accounting and Financial Management such as that offered by Bayes Business School could provide specialist knowledge of charity taxation and privileges, with a comprehensive understanding of the particular accounting practices and financial management required.
+Alternatively, an MSc in International Accounting and Finance, such as that available at Henley Business School, prepares students for the complexities of accounting practices of multinational companies, and broadens their perspective by touching on aspects of business strategy and consultancy.

 Advantages of a postgraduate accountancy qualification